peterwwillis/devopsyoga-content/methods/index.md

 Instead, by using market-oriented teams (horizontally-aligned - think product teams of testing, securing, deployment, support, etc), team members are more available to address tasks specific to a product as the task is needed to be solved.
 This provides more of a Lean-style of pulling new work items when they are needed, rather having to push work somewhere and wait for it to be completed.
 This of course also depends on a high amount of independence, cross-functional skills, and automation.

 These teams work better with reliable estimates of expected lead time for new tasks.
 Tracking metrics of work completion (as part of a value stream map above, for example) can help make these workflows more efficient.

+### Incremental Adoption
+For mid to large size organizations, some recommend [an incremental approach][16] to adopting DevOps, using six steps:
+1. Select a suitable, small-scale application
+2. Consider short and mid-length solutions
+3. Evaluate tools that both fit the enterprise and the project
+4. Develop a pre-production proof of concept
+5. Pilot the proof of concept into production
+6. Iterate on the pilot

+### Assessments
+[Microsoft DevOps Assessment][20]

 [1]: https://www.bmc.com/blogs/devops-vs-agile-whats-the-difference-and-how-are-they-related/